KushajveerSingh/personal-website/docs/internal/projects.md

 Add taxes (including international) as much as you can.
 Charge 50 bucks for 6 months for payment code, and additional money for invoice, tax.
 Create dashboard with graphs to shoiw demographics/money and other stuff.

+Combine all enterprise software solutions into 1 like erp, sas, sap, github, ci/cd, issue tracking.
+Start with a central account management system similar to microsft.
+Now you have accounts and organizations.
+Add github clone to it, without the bloat and also the privacy issues.
+Add issue tracker and link github to refer to this.
+Add ci/cd.
+And keep adding other enterprise solutions.
+Host it locally, cloud.
+Add scripts to help companies export data from other services to this.

+In youtube video dark reader project, add an option to blur/black a section of the video.
+Sometimes you are watching a video with chat in one corner that you want to hide, to avoid spoilers.

+Biochemistry, bioinformatics, gene related fields.
+All conferences, software